tlp19/CircuitSimulator-returnSuccess/README.md

 This is the GitHub repository containing all our files for our Final Project of EEE/EIE Year 1 at Imperial College London (2019/2020).

+Code written by :
+	- Bertil de Germay de Cirfontaine
+	- Daniel Romano
+	- Tanguy Perron

 # Prerequisites

 Boost 1.71.0 was used to write the Matrix library that we use.
 Therefore, it is required in order to compile our simulator.
-The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0
+The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0.

+# Important notes

+When using inductors and capacitors, make sure to use a timestep a lot smaller than the smaller period of the sources in the circuit (about 100 times smaller works fine).

 # Project files